Homeschooling Pros and Cons

-Kids who are homeschooled have twice more chances to get accepted in colleges, moreover, kids who are homeschooled have exceptional results and usually ace their tests.
-Yes! their academic record are top-notch.
-I am talking about parents who put effort in their kids’ homeschooling and personality development.
+Kids who are homeschooled have twice more chances to get accepted into colleges.
+Moreover, homeschooled kids have exceptional results and usually ace their tests.
+Yes! their academic record is top-notch.
+I am talking about parents who put effort into their kids’ homeschooling and personality development.
 It makes one of the most beneficial of homeschooling where you can tutor your child to gain higher marks for better studies in the future.

-To engage with your child, you might need to quit your job to give them enough time, hence, the ample space and resources are out of the question.
-All the accessories that are already present at school, you’d have to restock them.
-The books, notes and etc. The list goes on.
+To engage with your child, you might need to quit your job to give them enough time.
+Hence, ample space and resources are out of the question.
+For all the accessories already present at school, you’d have to restock them.
+Homeschooling means more expenditure on spending different resources.

-Parents who try to keep a check on their children 24/7 leave no room for the kids to grow not their own.
+Parents who try to keep a check on their children 24/7 leave no room for the kids to grow.
 The authoritarian parent is the punishment parent.
-“These parents have high expectations and often overwhelm their children with strict rules and regulations,” writes Tamara Hill, MS, NCC, LPC-BE.
-“These parents rule with an iron fist and often ‘scare’ their children into obedience.
-Parents who utilize this type of parenting style might be referred to as ‘bossy,’ ‘high strung,’ or controlling and abusive.”
+Parents who are abusive or yell scare their kids if they do not obey or finish the task.
+Parents who utilize this parenting style might be called ‘bossy,’ ‘high strung,’ or abusive.”

 Parents usually fail at practicing patience with their children.
-Any extreme emotional reaction can scar your child’s personality in the long run, moreover, parents fail at keeping control of themselves which results in homeschooling being an utter disaster.
+Any extreme emotional reaction can scar your child’s personality in the long run.
+Moreover, parents fail at keeping control of themselves, resulting in homeschooling being an utter disaster.

 Lack of assistive technology